Yunxiang-Li/Cpp_Primer/Chapter 11. Associative Containers/Chapter 11. Associative Containers.md

 **Write a program that stores the excluded words in a vector instead of in a set.
 What are the advantages to using a set?**

 [11.8 Solution](https://github.com/Yunxiang-Li/Cpp_Primer/blob/master/Chapter%2011.%20Associative%20Containers/Codes/11.8%20Solution.cpp)

+Advantages:

+1. All elements in a `set` are ordered specifically.
+However, elements in a `vector` are only stored by the adding order.

+2. Insert an element into a `vector` cost more time than a `set`.